asparaginase Erwinia chrysanthemi

 Indications

-Part of combination chemotherapy in the treatment of acute lymphocytic leukemia (ALL) in patients who developed hypersensitivity to E. coli-derived asparaginase.
+Part of combination chemotherapy in the treatment of acute lymphoblastic leukemia (ALL) and lymphoblastic lymphoma in patients who developed hypersensitivity to E. coli–derived asparaginase.

 Action